 A tagine is essentially a two-piece conical or pyramid-shaped portable oven meant to be used over coals to make slow-cooked meals at low temperatures.
 It has a shallow, round, low-edged bowl which forms the base where the food actually goes, and a funnel, dome or cone-shaped lid with a hole at the top for steam to escape through.
 There is usually some kind of knob at the top of the lid to make it easy to lift off.
 The lid rests on the base, inside the edges.

-The purpose of the shape of the cover is to encourage steam, which after rising condenses on the cover, to return back into the food at the bottom.
+The purpose of the shape of the cover is to encourage watery vapour to rise and exit via the top hole.
+But as it does, some of it also condenses on the inside of the cover.
+This condensation drips back down into the base, returning concentrated flavours back into the food at the bottom.

 To serve the food inside, you just remove the cover, and take the base to the table.